 - 1. The application or petition; - 2.
 Environmental review documents and determinations; - 3.
 The responsible County agency's report and recommendation; - 4.
 Written comments the agency received during its review; - 5.
 Exhibits and written comments the examiner receives prior to the record closing; - 6.
 Written motions and briefs submitted by parties and interested persons; - 7.
-Written examiner orders; - 8.
-The examiner's determination; - 9.
-Notices issued and mailing lists used by the responsible County agency and by the examiner's office; and - 10.
-The examiner's audio recording of conferences and hearings; absent examiner approval, no other recording shall be accepted as an official record.
+Written examiner orders: - 8.
+The examiner's determination: - 9.
+Notices issued and mailing lists used by the responsible County agency and by the examiner's office; and

+10. The examiner's audio recording of conferences and hearings; absent examiner approval, no other recording shall be accepted as an official record.))

-C. Official Notice
+B. Official Notice

 - 1. The examiner may take official notice of the following: - a.
 The published regulations, rules, and adopted policies of a public agency; - b.
 Decisions of other tribunals; - c.
-Generally known facts or data beyond reasonable dispute; and - d.
-Any other matter susceptible to judicial or official notice in administrative tribunals operating pursuant to federal or Washington administrative procedure acts. - 2.
-No advance statement of intent to take official notice is required, but after an examiner incorporates official notice into a finding, parties and interested persons may challenge the finding's accuracy within seven (7) days.
-No fact shall be officially noticed if there is a reasonable dispute as to its accuracy.
-The examiner shall take appropriate action in response to a challenge. - D. Briefs, Written Arguments, and Proposed Findings and Conclusions - 1.
-The examiner may request that parties or interested persons submit briefs, written arguments, or proposed findings and conclusions. - 2.
-For applications, parties and interested persons may submit briefs, written argument, or proposed findings and conclusions, subject to applicable deadlines and hearing close.
+Generally known facts or data beyond reasonable dispute; and - d. ((Any other matter)) Matters susceptible to judicial or official notice in administrative tribunals ((operating pursuant to federal or Washington administrative procedure acts)). - No advance statement of intent to take official notice is required((, but after an)) before an examiner incorporates official notice into a finding((, parties and interested persons may challenge the finding's accuracy within seven (7) days)).
+No fact ((shall)) may be officially noticed if there is a reasonable dispute as to its accuracy. ((The examiner shall take appropriate action in response to a challenge.))

+((Briefing Written Arguments, and Proposed Findings and Conclusions

+- 3. The examiner may request that parties or interested persons submit briefs, written arguments, or proposed findings and conclusions. - 4.
+For applications, parties and interested persons may submit briefs, written argument, or proposed findings and conclusions, subject to applicable deadlines and ((hearing close)).
 For appeals, submissions are normally limited to parties.
-See X. - 3.
-When a brief, written arguments, or proposed findings and conclusions are filed, copies shall be served concurrently on all named parties, as described in IV.E.

-E. Information Received after Close of Hearing

-Evidence or argument submitted after a hearing is not considered or included in the hearing record, unless the examiner issues a discretionary order reopening the hearing to permit its introduction and affords a reasonable opportunity for response.
+See X. - 5.
+When a brief, written arguments, or proposed findings and conclusions are filed, copies shall be served concurrently on all named parties, as described in IV.E.)) - C. Information Received after Close of Hearing - Unless the examiner explicitly keeps the record open, material ((Evidence or argument)) submitted after a hearing is not considered or included in the hearing record((, unless the examiner issues)).
+The examiner may issue a discretionary order reopening the hearing to permit its introduction and to afford a reasonable opportunity for response.

-XIV.
-SPECIAL PROCEEDINGS
+((SPECIAL PROCEEDINGS